JNCressey/JNCressey.github.io/blogs/minecraft/cistercian-numerals-banners/cistercian-numerals-banners.md

 	<figcaption>Some examples of Cistercian numerals</figcaption>
 </figure>

-The compact design of the numerals can be useful Minecraft.
+The compact design of the numerals can be useful in Minecraft.
 Usually, one way of showing numbers in Minecraft is to use banners, with one Arabic numeral per banner.

 I designed a set of banner patterns that resemble a half of a Cistercian numeral, which allows two banners to represent a Cistercian numeral which is equivellent to four base-10 digits.